cedricbatailler/cedricbatailler.me/content/_index.md

 ---
 title: "Cédric Batailler"
-subtitle: "RESEARCHER"
+subtitle: "Behavioral scientist"

 description: "Hi there, and welcome!
-I am a researcher and instructor in psychology and statistics.
-I studied psychology at Université Grenoble Alpes and this is where I learnt how to use numbers to better understand human behavior.
-Right now, I am looking for new ways to put this skills at use.
+I am a behavioral research scientist and an instructor spcialized in psychology and statistics.
+I studied psychology at Université Grenoble Alpes and this is where I learnt how to use numbers (or so-called data science methods) to better understand human behavior.
+Right now, I am looking for new ways to put these skills at use.
 When I am not coding or teaching, I’m usually enjoying the amazing outdoors which we have in the Alps, be it by biking, climbing, or hiking."

 text_align_left: true